celinekeisja/listdir/README.md

 # listdir
-This is a Python program that takes the path of a directory and lists the Parent Path, File Name, and File Size of the files within that directory into a csv file.
+This is a Python program that takes the path of a directory and lists the Parent Path, File Name, File Size, Hash in MD5, and Hash in SHA1 of the files within that directory into a csv file and zips it.

 ## Requirements
 Python 3